 Looking ahead to 2030 our key goals across all Cocoa Life communities globally are to:

-- Enhance child protection systems through Child Labor Monitoring & Remediation Systems (“CLMRS”) coverage and
+- Help enhance child protection systems through Child Labor Monitoring & Remediation Systems (“CLMRS”) coverage and

 In West Africa, where child labor risk is significant, we aim to have all Cocoa Life communities covered by CLMRS by 2025.